toiletpapar/infrastructure/docs/baremetal/flatcar/a00-flatcar.md

 ```

 At this point flatcar should be bootable from the host's disk.
 It is now safe to reboot the host and remove the boot drive.
+The node should also be reachable via SSH

 ### Allow node reboots for updates
 * Allow for node reboots on Kubernetes or Flatcar update (via Kured)